grumpycoders/papan/docs/architecture.md

   - Should have the notion of having a proper overlay for the Local view into the Global.
   - Global board should still be interactive, but only on each player's "turn".
     - Preemptivity of turns to allow interruptions.
+  - Option to have public or private games.
 - Server in node.js.
   - May be a REST / Websocket gateway for web clients.
   - Possibility to run it as an electron app for Desktops.